FAIR Buyer Guidance

 • For archives or libraries, create a box, folder, or item-level inventory before requesting final pricing.

-• Note any conservation restrictions, copyright or literary-rights issues, promised restrictions, or related-use questions that may affect the appraisal package.
+• Flag conservation restrictions, copyright or literary-rights issues, promised restrictions, related-use questions, and any donor-advisor requirements.

 Common questions

 • What makes a museum donation appraisal real?
-A real museum donation appraisal is a scoped, independent, donation-purpose report prepared by an appraiser qualified for the property category, with transparent fees and enough methodology and documentation for advisor review.
+It is an independent donation-purpose report prepared by an appraiser qualified for the property category, with transparent fees, clear methodology, property documentation, and enough support for advisor review.

 • Can the museum choose the appraiser for me?
-A museum may suggest names, but the donor should still verify qualification, independence, fee model, and conflict disclosures.
-The appraiser should not be pressured by the donor, museum, dealer, or any desired value outcome.
+A museum may suggest names, but the donor should still verify qualification, independence, fee model, and conflicts.
+The appraiser should not be pressured by the donor, museum, dealer, or desired value outcome.

 • Is a museum donation appraisal the same as an archive donation appraisal?
 Sometimes.
 Archive gifts to museums, libraries, or universities may need collection-level scoping, inventory review, deed-of-gift coordination, and specialist experience beyond a single-object appraisal.

 • Do I need Form 8283 for a museum donation?
-Form 8283 depends on the donated property, claimed value, and tax filing facts.
-Donors should coordinate filing treatment with a CPA or tax adviser and make sure any appraisal workflow is planned early enough for required signatures and deadlines.
+That depends on the property, claimed value, and filing facts.
+Coordinate filing treatment with a CPA or tax advisor, and plan the appraisal early enough for required review and signatures.

 • Should the appraisal fee be based on the donation value?
-No. Donation appraisal fees should be independent of the appraised value or any tax outcome.
+No. Donation appraisal fees should be independent of appraised value and tax outcome.
 Ask for a non-contingent written quote before work starts.

 • What should I send before asking for a quote?
-Send a short museum-gift summary, item or collection inventory, photos, provenance, acquisition records, condition notes, museum correspondence, intended timing, and any advisor requirements already known.
+Send a museum-gift summary, item or collection inventory, photos, provenance, acquisition records, condition notes, museum correspondence, timing, and any known advisor requirements.